 Casey Hanson joined Friends of Lake Wingra in 2017.
 She graduated from the University of Wisconsin – Madison in 2010 with a bachelor degree in civil and environmental engineering and later received her master of community and regional planning at the University of Oregon in 2014.
 For her graduate work, Casey researched how different groups overcome barriers to innovative water projects and policies.
 Casey’s coordinated and managed several projects previous to joining Friends of Lake Wingra.
 In her previous role, she was a coordinator for a local government, business, and nonprofit partnership that focused on climate change initiatives in Cambridge, MA.
 She’s also developed surface water management programs for rural communities, conducted a quinquennial statewide Oregon survey about water rates, and was an application coordinator at Epic.
 In her free time, you can find her hiking different parts of the country with her family and enjoying all water activities.
-She also enjoys making homemade ice cream, playing soccer, and playing Hot Wheels and Legos with her son.
+She also enjoys making homemade ice cream, playing soccer.

 ADVISORS TO THE BOARD